Skip to content

 • If it claims to be Instagram or Meta support, check Instagram directly instead of replying to the DM.

-Do not: prove you are real by sending a code, screen recording, ID image, password reset link, or selfie video.
+Prove you are real by sending a code, screen recording, ID image, or password reset link.

 You clicked a link but entered nothing